 When we reflect on our daily activities, we often find ourselves impressed by all that we accomplish.
 Yet, by the end of the day, we're left with the feeling that there's never enough time, or that we should be doing more.
 This sentiment isn't confined to our personal lives; it resonates deeply in the business world.
 Small and mid-sized businesses (SMEs), leaders and organisations are constantly striving to overcome challenges, improve processes, and execute plans.
 This is a perpetual problem-solving cycle.
 But during all this activity, one crucial step may be overlooked: Identifying the Problem.
-So, I ask you, “What’s your Problem?”
+So, I ask you, “What’s the Problem?”
 How do you go about identifying it?

 As an experienced business consultant, I have witnessed numerous instances where leaders, both in large organisations and SMEs, dive headfirst into addressing issues without taking the time to clearly define the problem they aim to solve.
 In this article, we will dig into the importance of problem identification and why it is important.

-What's Your Problem?
+What's the Problem?

 Many organisations operate on limited budgets and challenging timelines.
 This can lead to a rush to find solutions, often without a thorough understanding of the underlying problem.
 The "why" of the problem is often overshadowed by the urgency of "what to do."
 However, the failure to identify and formulate the problem correctly can have negative consequences, including misallocation of resources (ie.: money, time, people), and failed execution of initiatives that could have a negative impact on the organisation's growth.